zrongtu/GO-YOLOv7/README.md

 LabelImg was used as the image annotation tool.
 When using LabelImg to mark the passion fruit, the position and classification of the passion fruit was marked.

-Data augmentation on the original dataset can increase the diversity and robustness of the experimental dataset.
-The Imgaug image data augmentation library was used to augment the passion fruit datasets.
+Data augmentation on the original dataset can increase the diversity and robustness of the experimental dataset..
 Considering the actual interference factors of the natural environment, several processes were used in the augmentation including rotating the original image, adjusting the image brightness, and adding noise.

 ### 2. Downloads
 ```text